pybricks/pybricks-api/doc/api/start_pup.rst

     described below.
 To change the program, just repeat these steps:

     1. Sign in to GitHub.
-    2. Go to our `GitHub commits`_.
+    2. Go to our `GitHub builds`_.
-    3. Click on the green checkmark next to the latest commit.
-On the dialog that pops up, click `details`.
+    3. Click on the build you want.
+This is usually the one at the top.
-    4. Then click `Artifacts` on the right hand side of the page.
+    4. Then scroll down to `Artifacts`.
     5. Download the firmware for your hub.
 The firmware is a ZIP archive containing the basic firmware and one ``main.py`` script.
     6. Modify the ``main.py`` file as you like.